 ‘No fault’ divorce and the Divorce, Dissolution and Separation Bill

-The Divorce, Dissolution and Separation Bill (“the Bill”), which received Royal Assent in June 2020 and which is expected to come into force in autumn 2021, will establish a simplified divorce process in England and Wales in the hope of reducing family conflict.
+The Divorce, Dissolution and Separation Bill (“the Bill”), which received Royal Assent in June 2020, and which the Government has now fixed as a matter of Parliamentary record as coming into force on 6 April 2022, will establish a simplified divorce process in England and Wales in the hope of reducing family conflict.

 It is expected that removing the element of fault will lead to less hostility and in turn provide a smoother transition for any children: throughout proceedings the welfare of children is the paramount concern for the Court and this Bill has been written with that in mind.
 The proposed changes will also apply to the dissolution of civil partnerships.